ExoticN01/Rekid/README.md

 ## RektSploit

 # About
 This is a Roblox Exploit using ByteCode Conversion For Execution.
-It not Released yet but it still in devlopping.
-It also Have Auto-Update so you dont need to wait For an Update when Roblox Do.
+This will not be the source code!
+The Auto-Updating System Take the Calling Convention and the Adresse itself by string and AOB.
 I expect a release in February 2020 but not sure about that.
 This have a lot of function and i will add more with time.

+# Credits

 # Updates
+#### DLL
 - Optimized Auto-Updating
+- Fixed getgenv
+- Added More Error Handling
+- Added Directory Checker
+- Faster Injection
+- Fixed Many Bugs
+#### UI
--
+- Fixing Injection Crash

 # Release
 - February - June 2021